zkmkarlsruhe/lidar/README.md

 #### 4. Set up each Physical Nodes

 - Prepare client nodes with an SD card cloned from the SD card prepared in step 1.
 Identify the nodes MAC addresses.
-- Place nodes in the real space and enter the MAC address in the sensor definition file.
+- Place nodes in the real space and enter the MAC address in the sensor definition file on the server.

 # Examples

-See [samples](lidarconfig/samples/README.md) for creating executable examples.
+See [samples](lidarconfig/samples) for creating executable examples.

 # The Intelligent Museum